Community of Practice: Anti-Racism

 Schedule

-Discussions and workshops for the fall will take place on the following dates and times: October 14 from 11:30am-1:30pm; November 11 from 11:30am-1pm, and December 9 from 11:30am-1pm.
-Meetings for the spring will be scheduled in January.
+Discussions and workshops for the fall took place on the following dates and times: October 14 from 11:30am-1:30pm; November 11 from 11:30am-1pm, and December 9 from 11:30am-1pm.

 Commitment